kubernetes-client/java/kubernetes/docs/V1LabelSelectorRequirement.md

 # V1LabelSelectorRequirement

+A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **key** | **String** | key is the label key that the selector applies to. |